Driving Around Paris – All You Need to Know

 A road trip to Paris is full of magic, romance, and sights.
 It has long been a city that holds an allure thanks to its history and culture.
 Should you decide to make a journey across the channel to explore this delight of France, there will be a few things you need to be aware of to stay safe on the roads and enjoy your trip.
 Driving in France can be exciting, it can be stressful, it can be fun.
 Just check out our advice and you’ll be fine!

-Being experts in providing excess car insurance in Europe, we know, from firsthand experience that driving in a foreign country can be a stressful task.
+As experts in providing excess car insurance in Europe, we know from firsthand experience that driving in a foreign country can be stressful.
 Read on to see how you can drive safely in Paris and enjoy the stunning city worry-free!

 What are the requirements for driving in Paris?